 Catnip (Nepeta cataria)

-Known as catmint in many places, this aromatic plant tolerates full sun, even throughout summer months!
+Known as catmint in many places, this aromatic plant tolerates from partial shade to full sun, even throughout summer long!
 They are a great choice if you are looking into a plant that can repel mosquitoes without taking too much space.

 In some areas of the world, catnips are considered as an invasive weed, because they can thrive anywhere, and they do so very rapidly.